icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Inkscape](https://inkscape.org/) - Inkscape is vector-based, open graphic manipulation tool often used as a counterpart to GIMP.
 - [TestFit](https://testfit.io/) - TestFit features algorithms and co-creation tools help developers, architects, urban planners and more to solve hotel, parking or multifamily building site plans in seconds.
 - [Delve](https://www.sidewalklabs.com/products/delve) - Delve uses generative design and AI to reveal the very best options for your project priorities and site design metrics.
-- [TwinMotion](https://www.twinmotion.com/en-US) - TwinMotion is an easy to use real-time visualization software that creates offline renderer-quality images, animations, and panoramas, together with interactive 360° videos and VR presentations built on Unreal Engine.

 ### Urban Planning Tools and Platforms
 Software, tools, and platforms intended to assist general urban planning tasks and processes.